Our top 10 wildlife sightings for January

 All the black corvids can be tricky to tell apart at first glance, but here are some tips:

-- The Dutch name for a rook is ‘mouldy bill’ as their bills are grey.
+- The Dutch name for a rook translates as ‘mouldy bill’ as their bills are grey.

 - Jackdaws are smaller black birds, with a greyish head and pale eye.